lkachury/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

 ## Overview
 An earthquake map was previously created with two different maps and the earthquake overlay.
-The purpose of this analysis is to now see the earthquake data in relation to the tectonic plates’ location on the earth, see all the earthquakes with a magnitude greater than 4.5 on the map, and see the data on a third map.
+The purpose of this analysis is to now add a third map and two more earthquake overlays: earthquake data in relation to the tectonic plates’ location on the earth and all the earthquakes with a magnitude greater than 4.5 on the map.

 ## Resources
 ### Data Source